Ceudan/Alphanumeric-CAPTCHA-Solver/README.md

 Figure 9: Architecture of Splitting Model
+&nbsp;
 ### 5.2 Primary Classifier
 The primary classifier consists of two pairs of convolutional and max pooling layers, followed by three linear fully-connected layers.
 Between the first two fully-connected layers, the team used dropout to reduce overfitting.
 The model input is a 1x80x80 grayscale image produced from the character segmentation model.
 The output of the model is a 1x36 distribution of probabilities.
 The 36 output classes are a result of the team constraining the CAPTCHA input to only include alphanumeric characters (0-9, A-Z).
 The architecture is shown in Figure 10.

 Figure 10: Primary classifier architecture
+&nbsp;
 ## 6.0 Baseline Model
 Like the primary model, the baseline model is also composed of a segmentation module and a classification module.
 The segmentation module leverages the same contouring approach, but when overlapping characters are captured within the same bounding box, the box is split into uniform segments as shown in Figure 11.
 The classification module uses SVM techniques to identify characters.
 This baseline model is suitable as it provides a comparison for the effectiveness of deep-learning in performing CAPTCHA bypass.

 Figure 11: Equal-width splitting heuristic for overlapping characters.
+&nbsp;
 ## 7.0 Quantitative Results
 ### 7.1 Segmentation Error
 Model